-With reference to Rule 1204(21) of the Catalist Rules, save for fees of \$370,000 paid to the Company's sponsor, Novus Corporate Finance Pte.
-Ltd., in their role as full sponsor for the initial public offering of the Company ("IPO"), there are no non-sponsorship fees paid to the sponsor in FY2020.
+With reference to Rule 1204(21) of the Catalist Rules, save for fees of \$337,000 paid to the Company's sponsor, Novus Corporate Finance Pte.
+Ltd., in their role as full sponsor for the initial public offering of the Company ("IPO"), advisors in the Company placement shares, listing grant and due diligence in appointment of a independend diretor, there are no other non-sponsorship fees paid to the sponsor in FY2021.

-UTILISATION OF IPO PROCEEDS
+UTILISATION OF PROCEEDS